 The Index Fund Cluster

 Go back to the master chart showing all 2,116 funds.
 See that tight cluster in the bottom-left corner — near zero alpha, near zero standard deviation?
-Those are index funds.
+Those are mostly index funds.

 Active funds scatter across the red zone — high volatility, insufficient t-stats.
 The handful in the green zone are rare and vulnerable to benchmark gaming, as the Fidelity example demonstrates.
 The index fund cluster is where discipline lives.